Missouri Giant Currant

 Black currants are prohibited to DE, ME, NC, NJ, WV, VA, MA & RI.
 Permit required for MI

-Clove currants are the most ornamental, and the sweetest in flavor, of all the black currants!
-It has deliciously clove scented yellow flowers early in Spring on a spreading 3-4' bush.
-It makes a beautiful edible hedge.
-The gooseberry shaped leaves turn brilliant red and yellow in the late summer and fall.
-The fruit is large for a currant and round.
-It has a nice sweet flavor without the black currant aftertaste.
+Commonly called the "clove currant" due to the lovely scent of its vivid yellow spring flowers.
+The Ribes odoratum group are the most ornamental and the sweetest in flavor of all the black currants.
+It has deliciously clove-scented, yellow flowers early in Spring on a spreading 4-5' bush.
+It makes a beautiful edible hedge when planted in a row, as the gooseberry-shaped leaves turn brilliant red and yellow in the late summer and fall.
+The fruit is large for a currant and round; it's also borne singly and not in clusters.
+It has a nice sweet flavor without the dusky black currant aftertaste.
 It makes a milder jam, syrup or raisin than other black currants.
 The plant is rust resistant and easy to grow.
+Choose another Ribes odoratum variety, like Crandall, as a pollination partner to increase the yield from both varieties!

 Click here to read our Currant Growing Guide